By Stephanie Younger •

 There were good and bad experiences that I had as a young Black organizer between then and now, leading up to where I am today.
 When I was 15, I was taught to maintain resilience in the face of an empowering, defining moment in my activism, followed by a devastating experience.
 I highly recommend thoroughly reading this article for the full context.

-I started this work by addressing police shootings against Black people, which eventually led into the abolition of youth prisons, and branched out into other issues, like gun violence prevention as a whole.
-I first heard about the local March For Our Lives rally through Richmond Youth Peace Project.
+Police shootings against Black people initially galvanized me into the work that I do, which eventually led into organizing for the abolition of youth prisons, and branched out into other issues, like gun violence prevention as a whole.
+I first heard about a local March For Our Lives rally in Richmond through Richmond Youth Peace Project.
 For nearly a year and a half, I had been working with them by performing original spoken-word poetry about police violence against Black people, and helping other young people apply non-violent conflict resolution to reduce gun violence.
-At the local March For Our Lives rally, I spoke in front of over five-thousand people about gun violence, but my primary mission was to raise awareness about the importance of centering the voices of people disproportionately affected by it.
-I was one of the few speakers who addressed that, and intersectionality, but I was very surprised to see my name and a quote from my speech.
-This was the first time I had received news coverage for fighting violence against Black people.
+At the local March For Our Lives rally, I spoke in front of over five-thousand people about gun violence, but my primary mission was to talk about the importance of centering the voices of people disproportionately affected by it.
+I was one of the few speakers who addressed intersectionality.
+I was very surprised to see my name and a quote from my speech.
+This was the first time I had gotten recognition by the media for fighting violence against Black people.

 “Speakers also emphasized the greater impact gun violence has on the African-American community, tying it to historical acts of violence against minorities.